Rakesh6430/Manual_Testing_Project_on_Gorilla_Move_Grocery/README.md

 ## Test Deliverables
-Here mention all the Test Artifacts that will be delivered during different phases of the testing lifecycle.
+Here mention all the Test Artifacts that was delivered during different phases of the testing lifecycle.
-Here are the sample deliverables
+Here are the sample deliverables:
 - Test Plan
 - Test Cases
 - Bug Reports